SamuelEarl/fanny-pack-ui-old/src/routes/get-started/+page.svelte.md

 <br>

-<h2 id="configure-js-vars">Step 6: Configure JavaScript variables</h2>
+<h2 id="configure-default-component-settings">Step 6: Configure Default Component Settings</h2>

-1. Open your `node_modules/@fanny-pack-ui/svelte-kit/` directory and copy the `fp-theme.js` file into your `/src` directory.
-(Note the `.js` file extension.)
+1. Open your `node_modules/@fanny-pack-ui/svelte-kit/` directory and copy the `fp-defaults.js` file into your `/src` directory.
-2. Rename your `/src/fp-theme.js` file to `theme.ts`.
+2. Rename your `/src/fp-defaults.js` file to `defaults.ts`.

-*NOTE: The components are already referencing the `/src/theme.ts` file, so the values in your `/src/theme.ts` file should work without any additional configurations.*
+*NOTE: The components are already referencing the `/src/defaults.ts` file, so the values in your `/src/defaults.ts` file should work without any additional configurations.*

-You can now edit any of the variables in your `/src/theme.ts` file.
+You can now edit any of the variables in your `/src/defaults.ts` file.
 You can read the instructions in that file to find out how to customize your JavaScript variables.

 <br>

 ## Conclusion
 Your theme should now be enabled when you start your app.
 You can use the CSS variables from your `theme.css` file and the utility classes throughout your app.
 When you use the components with the theme that you created, you might decide to change some of your variable values.
-Feel free to change your CSS variable values following the instructions inside your `theme.css` file or your JavaScript variable values following the instructions inside your `theme.ts` file.
+Feel free to change your CSS variable values following the instructions inside your `theme.css` file or your JavaScript variable values following the instructions inside your `defaults.ts` file.